thinkle12/pyproteininference/docs/index.md

 ## Introduction

+**PyProteinInference** is a Python package for running various protein inference algorithms on tandem mass spectrometry search results and generating protein to peptide mappings with protein level false discovery rates.

 For a quick start guide please click [here](quickstart.md).

-**PyProteinInference** is a Python package for running various protein inference algorithms on tandem mass spectrometry search results and generating protein to peptide mappings with protein level false discovery rates..

 **Key Features** <br>